Hand Arm Vibration

 The Control of Vibration at Work Regulations 2005 aims to protect workers from the risks to health from vibration.
 It also places a duty on employers to assess the risks to their employees from vibration at work and to take action to reduce the vibration exposure that produces those risks.

 Moreover, the regulations set a daily exposure action value of 2.5 ms-2.
-This means that employers must take action to control exposure and reduce risk if this exceeded.
+This action-value means that employers must take action to control exposure and reduce risk if this exceeded.

 The Regulations also set a maximum daily exposure limit value for workers of 5 ms-2.
 Employers must act to ensure that they don’t exceed this limit too.